Aurora & Anew Issue ACR's IFM 2.1 Carbon Credits

 - An enthusiasm for using environmental markets to address critical climate challenges.

-- Familiarity with forestry concepts and terms
+- Familiarity with general forestry concepts and terms.

 Primary Responsibilities and Competencies: